tier4/scenario_simulator_v2/.github/PULL_REQUEST_TEMPLATE.md

 > If there are any limitations on the features or fixes added by this pull request, Please delete this sentence and please clearly describe them.

 > If there are no limitations on the features or modifications added by the pull request, remove the "known limitations" section.

-## Link to the issue

-> If a corresponding Issue exists, please delete this sentence and describe its number.

-> If it does not exist, please delete the "Link to the issue" section.